SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 The most convenient way to configure any of the settings for Hystrix mentioned above is to put them in a file and then use one of the file-based .NET configuration providers to read them.

 The following example shows some Hystrix settings in JSON (e.g. `appsettings.json`) that configure the `FortuneService` command to use a thread pool with a name of `FortuneServiceTPool`.
-Since there are no thread pool settings provided for `FortureServiceTPool` all the defaults will be used in its definition.
+Since there are no thread pool settings provided for `FortuneServiceTPool` all the defaults will be used in its definition.

 ```json
 {